Student Prizes and Academic Awards

 The Bucknell Women's and Gender Studies Feminist Impact Award recognizes a Women's and Gender Studies graduating major for academic achievement, significant contributions to the University and larger communities, and dedication to feminist principles.

-The CBS/Sony Prize in Japanese Studies, established by CBS/Sony, Incorporated, is awarded to a member of the graduating class who gives promise of further contributions to the understanding between Japan and the United States.
+The CBS/Sony Prize in Japanese Studies, established by CBS/Sony, Inc., is awarded to a member of the graduating class who gives promise of further contributions to the understanding between Japan and the United States.

 The Ernest and Josephine Christensen Award, established to honor Mr. and Mrs. Ernest Christensen, is given to an outstanding graduate in engineering.